titon/toolkit/readme.md

 Titon also provides classes that build upon MooTools itself.

-* Class.Timers - Provides timer and interval management within the class layer
+* Timers - Provides timer and interval management within the class layer